KuroganeToyama/blog/src/content/blog/2025-11-06-tropical-cyclone.md

 Image source: https://en.wikipedia.org/wiki/Tropical_cyclone.

-I come from a country that is plagued by tropical cyclones on a yearly basis, starting from July and neding in December.
+I come from a country that is plagued by tropical cyclones on a yearly basis, starting from July and ending in December.
 I'm not exaggerating, and I don't want to exaggerate either.
 Anyways, because of my origin, naturally I got curious about how tropical cyclones are formed.
 In the lingo, it's called cyclogenesis.
 Cyclo- means circular, and -genesis means formation.
 So, cyclogenesis means formation of circular stuff.

 Now, if you want the most comprehensive documentation ever on how cyclogenesis works, you can read it [here](https://en.wikipedia.org/wiki/Tropical_cyclogenesis).
 But if you want a summary, then continue reading this post.